HotswapProjects/HotswapAgent/README.md

 This project is still in a beta version.

 ### Easy to start
-Download and install DCEVM Java patch + agent jar and launch your application server with options `-XXaltjvm=dcevm -javaagent:HotswapAgent.jar` to get working setup.
+Download and install latest [DCEVM Java patch](https://github.com/dcevm/dcevm/releases) + [agent jar](https://github.com/HotswapProjects/HotswapAgent/releases) and launch your application server with options `-XXaltjvm=dcevm -javaagent:hotswap-agent.jar` to get basic setup.
 Optionally add hotswap-agent.properties to your application to configure plugins and agent behaviour.

 ### Plugins
 Each application framework (Spring, Hibernate, Logback, ...) needs special reloading mechanism to keep